KENTUCKY

 (1780's), near Shelbyville

-Located west of town on the east-side of Bullskin Creek below (south of) the mouth of Little Bullskin Creek, near the crossing of Brunerstown Road.
+A militia camp located west of town on the east-side of Bullskin Creek, below (south of) the mouth of Little Bullskin Creek, near the crossing of Brunerstown Road.

 John Findlay's Trading Post